monsterlimo/eleventy-netlify-boilerplate/pages/accessibility-audit.md

 It may be that you want to make sure everyone can access your services or you've been told to tick a box.
 Ideally we hope it's the first option but any improvement from an accessibilty point of view is better than no improvement so no shaming here.

 #### How much does this cost?
-~~How long is a piece of string~~ We try and offer a flat rate but we know that not all websites are the same, some small and complex and others are huge and simple.
+~~Hw loong is a piece of string~~ We try and offer a flat rate but we know that not all websites are the same, some small and complex and others are huge and simple.
 To make sure we're offering a fair price we will ask for some details about your service such as how many pages, are there any key pages that are more complex.

 #### You still haven't told us how much it will cost?
 You've got me there, okay so lets say you have a 4 page marketing page with a home, about, services, contact...so just like the site you're on now then we could create an audit report for £250.